sasiqwerty/Mind/Cyberark/Basics/Windows Server/Zero Trust.md

 - **Automation**: [Security automation, orchestration and response (SOAR)](https://www.splunk.com/en_us/data-insider/what-is-soar.html) allow organizations to automate tasks across products through workflows and for interactive end-user oversight.
 - **Analytics**: Visibility and analytics tools like [security information and event management (SIEM)](https://www.splunk.com/en_us/data-insider/what-is-siem.html), advanced [security analytics](https://www.splunk.com/en_us/data-insider/what-is-cybersecurity-analytics.html), and [user and entity behavior analytics (UEBA)](https://www.splunk.com/en_us/data-insider/user-behavior-analytics-ueba.html) allow security experts to observe what’s happening and orient their defenses accordingly.

-## Why is a zero trust framework important?
+## Why is a Zero Trust Framework Important?

 Historically, [cybersecurity](https://www.splunk.com/en_us/data-insider/what-is-cybersecurity.html) used to revolve around building a hardened perimeter, and then layer security tools like moats and walls around a castle.
 This concept made sense when cyberthreats only emerged from outside, and assets lived on premises.

 Today’s new ecosystem — cloud, remote workforces and mobile devices — fails to conform to traditional security strategies.
 Instead, it greatly expands the attack surface by allowing data and workloads to live, operate and be accessed from almost anywhere.
 Zero trust addresses these challenges by starting with the assumption that all networks are compromised until proven otherwise.

-## What issues does zero trust address?
+## What Issues Does Zero Trust Address?

 Zero trust addresses the security challenges an organization faces when it stores data in multiple locations — both on-premises and in private and public cloud environments — and allows wide access to these resources by employees, providers, contractors, suppliers, partners and other authorized users and their personal devices.

 For example, imagine an employee who is authorized to use their organization’s case management system from a newly assigned device.
 The employee makes a request from that device and is granted access.
 Eventually, they download software from an unauthorized source — possibly something as simple as a printer driver.
 Because the device is continuously monitored in a zero trust strategy, the update is flagged.
 This newly added component has altered the configuration — and therefore the trust score — of the device in question.
 When the employee attempts to connect to the system, their access might be denied, or downgraded, depending on their new trust score and associated policy.
 In this way, applying multiple factors (in this case, the combined scores of the user, device and resource) helps security teams dynamically reduce risk to enterprise resources.
 A zero trust system has the ability to factor in changing conditions for continuous evaluation, and continuous protection.

-## What is a zero trust implementation?
+## What is a Zero Trust Implementation?

 As organizations look to adopt a zero trust strategy, it’s essential that they monitor, detect and investigate security incidents relating to zero trust controls and policies — specifically the protections in place for users, systems, applications and data.